 What Are the Similarities and Differences Between SOCKS4 and SOCKS5 Proxies?

-SOCKS4 and SOCKS5 proxies are versions of the SOCKS protocol used to anonymize internet traffic.
+SOCKS4 and SOCKS5 are two versions of the SOCKS proxy protocol used to relay traffic between a client and a destination server.

 What are the similarities and differences between SOCKS4 and SOCKS5 proxies?
 And just how exactly do the similarities and differences affect you?
 Read on through this piece to find out.